 - 1. Discuss the research types, methodology and formulation. - 2.
 Identify the sources of literature, survey, review and quality journals. - 3.
 Discuss the research design for collection of research data. - 4.
 Analyze the research data and write the research report. - 5.
-To identify and apply appropriate research methodology in order to plan, conduct and evaluate basic research. - 6.
-To compare between the scientific method and common sense knowledge while laying the foundation for research skills at higher levels.
+Identify and apply appropriate research methodology in order to plan, conduct and evaluate basic research. - 6.
+Compare between the scientific method and common sense knowledge while laying the foundation for research skills at higher levels.